Humphreys Diabetes Center

 What is Diabetes?

 Diabetes occurs when the body can't make energy from food, and sugar stays in the blood instead of going into the cells.
 There are two types:

-- Type 2, or "non-insulin-dependent" diabetes, most commonly found in people who are over age 40, overweight, or of African American, Hispanic American, or Native American heritage.
+- Type 2, most commonly found in people with a family history who are overweight, or of African American, Hispanic American, or Native American heritage.
 Ninety percent of people with diabetes have type 2 diabetes.
 Studies show that type 2 diabetes is increasing in adolescents and young adults.